yoshinator/dsc-prework-python-intro-staff/README.md

 # Introduction

 ## Introduction
-This short lesson summarizes the topics we'll be covering in section 1 and why they'll be important to you as a Data Scientist.
+In this section, you'll learn about one of the core topics required for data science: coding!
+You'll get exposed to python fundamentals as well as a brief introduction to data visualization.

 ## Objectives
 You will be able to: